 How to Make a Yearbook

 Making a yearbook that perfectly encapsulates a whole school year of memories can seem incredibly daunting, at first.
 As with any endeavor, though, the task becomes much more approachable when you break it down into actionable steps.
 If you remain organized and ensure that you get the support and funding you need, you will find that creating a yearbook can be an immensely gratifying project for you and your yearbook staff.
-The yearbook pros at Entourage Yearbooks have put together the first 5 most essential steps for making a yearbook below.
+The yearbook pros at making a yearbook below.
 Stay tuned for the latter 5 steps next week!

 1. Create and organize a team.

 Teamwork makes the dream work!
 As cliche as the saying is, it especially rings true with yearbook projects.
 Besides making the project much more manageable (or even possible to begin with), yearbook teams ensure that you incorporate multiple valuable perspectives on content, design choices, and other essential elements that will make the difference between a forgettable yearbook and a yearbook that people will treasure for decades to come.
 Just take care to find volunteers that demonstrate reliability, a collaborative mindset, and, most importantly, passion.2.
 Establish and track your budget.

 There are expenses involved in any yearbook project.
 To ensure that you used your budget effectively, determine how much you are willing to spend on factors like printing costs, photography, and other essentials.
 Figure out a system that you and your team can use to track such expenses.
 If necessary, implement an expense approval and recording process.
 Take care with this step – budgetary issues are easily preventable but sometimes difficult to deal with once they arise.3.
 Create a shared calendar.